 As St Ives is such a popular town with narrow streets, and lots to do, parking can be a challenge in summer unless you have chosen accommodation with parking included.

-There are two short stay car parks at Porthmeor by the Tate (30 spaces) and Sloop (42 spaces), where your maximum stay is three hours (with no return within three hours).
-So, it is an expensive way to park, with prices ranging (2020) from 90p for 30 mins to £4.60 for 3 hours.
+There are two short-stay car parks at Porthmeor by the Tate (30 spaces) and Sloop (42 spaces), where your maximum stay is three hours (with no return within three hours).
+So, it is an expensive way to park, with prices ranging (2023) from £1.30 for 30 mins to £5.50 for 3 hours.

 Long-stay makes more sense.
 Most car parks are owned by Cornwall Council so you can check prices here.
-A weekly pass allows you to park at any of the following: Island (129 spaces) , Park Avenue (77 spaces), Station (106 spaces) and Trenwith (759 spaces) so is well worth considering if you plan to remain close to base.
-Smeaton’s Pier (31 spaces), meanwhile costs £7 per day during high season.
+A weekly pass (£25 at time of writing) allows you to park at any of the following: Island (129 spaces) , Park Avenue (77 spaces), Station (106 spaces) and Trenwith (759 spaces) so is well worth considering if you plan to remain close to base.
+Smeaton’s Pier (31 spaces), meanwhile costs £10 per day during high season.

 Trenwith Carpark is the largest car park in St Ives at the top of a steep hill, with shuttle buses into town until 11 pm during the summer.
 Parking here means you avoid driving into the town centre.
 Alternatively, out of town there is St Ives Rugby Club TR26 1ER with a bus shuttle service or a 15-20-minute walk into town.
-Buses cost £1, and the car park costs £5 for 24 hours.
+Buses cost £2.50 return, and the car park costs £7 for 24 hours.

 What better way to start the day than with great coffee?
 The Kiosk in St Ives is nestled on the waterfront, overlooking the harbour, from where it sells single-origin coffee, roasted in Cornwall by Yallah Coffee Roasters (it doesn’t come any more local than that) – why not try it with a doughnut for a continental feel to your day?
 Yallah pride themselves on their sustainability; they know the provenance of their freshly roasted (to perfection) coffee.
 Coffee aficionados may also enjoy a strong brew from Mount Zion Coffee.
 Take your own cake!